-1. Preheat the oven to 375°F. Butter a deep-dish 9-inch pie pan.
-Pile in the peaches, plums and/or nectarines, and sprinkle on the lemon juice and ¼ cup sugar.
+- Preheat the oven to 375°F. Butter a deep-dish 9-inch pie pan.
+Pile in the peaches, plums, nectarines, and/or berries and sprinkle on the lemon juice, ¼ cup sugar and the cornstarch or tapioca flour.
 Toss to combine.

-2. In a small bowl, mix together the flour, sugar, baking powder, baking soda, and salt.
-Add the butter and cut in until the mixture has a granola like texture.
+- Make the biscuits: In a small bowl, mix together the flour, sugar, baking powder, baking soda, and salt.
+Add the butter and cut it in with a pastry cutter or two knives, or rub it in with your fingers, until the mixture has a granola like texture.
 In a another small bowl mix together the sour cream and heavy cream, and add that to the flour mixture.
 Use a fork to mix just until the dough comes together, and use your hand to gently knead it a couple of times in the bowl.